The Ultimate 4-7 Hour Frankfurt (FRA) Airport Layover: by a Pilot

 • Lufthansa (7 lounges)

-Though there is a little bit of shopping to be done inside security, you’ll find the better and more expansive shopping can be done outside security.
+Though there is a little bit of shopping to be done inside the airside/secure area at FRA, you’ll find that better and more expansive shopping can be done outside security.

 3. Go for a walk and stretch your legs